VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Version of Mill to be used for the export (1.0.6 by default)

+### `--use-latest-mill-launchers`

+If set, latest Mill launchers from the main branch will be used, rather than the ones for the used version tag (true by default)

 ### `--mvn-version`

 Version of Maven Compiler Plugin to be used for the export (3.8.1 by default)